Fairwater Estate by Frasers Property Australia

 Frasers Property Group

-- Over 900 new homes built in infill site in Blacktown in western suburbs of Sydney.
+- Over 900 new homes in Blacktown in western suburbs of Sydney.

 Fairwater Residential Project Overview